 When his wife, Boudicca, objected to this action she was flogged and her two daughters raped.
-She mounted a revolt against Rome which left the ancient Roman cities of Camulodunum, Londinium and Verulamium in ruins and over 80,000 Roman citizens of Britain dead.
-She was defeated at the Battle of Watling Street by the Roman Governor Gaius Suetonius Paulinus chiefly by his judicious choice of battlefield and allowing her army to cut off its own escape route by encircling their rear with their wagons, animals and families.
+She mounted a revolt against Rome which left the ancient Roman cities of Camulodunum, Londinium, and Verulamium in ruins and over 80,000 citizens of Roman Britain dead.
+She was defeated at the Battle of Watling Street by the Roman governor Gaius Suetonius Paulinus (l.
+1st century CE) chiefly by his judicious choice of the battlefield and allowing her army to cut off its own escape route by encircling their rear with their wagons, animals, and families.
 Boudicca is said to have committed suicide by poisoning herself after her defeat.

 The other significant difference in the versions is that Dio makes no mention of the flogging of Boudicca or the rape of her daughters and claims she died of wounds incurred in battle, not by poisoning.
-Tacitus' account is generally accepted as being more factual because his father-in-law, Gnaeus Julius Agricola (40-93 CE) was the governor in Britain chiefly responsible for the successful conquest of the region and served as Tacitus' primary source of information.
+Tacitus' account is generally accepted as being more factual because his father-in-law, Gnaeus Julius Agricola (l.
+40-93 CE) was the governor in Britain chiefly responsible for the successful conquest of the region and served as Tacitus' primary source of information.
 There is no doubt of Agricola's participation in the suppression of Boudicca's revolt, serving under Suetonius as a young soldier in 61 CE.

 Causes of Boudicca's Rebellion

-Tacitus writes, "Prasutagus, king of the Iceni, after a life of long and renownded prosperity, had made the emperor co-heir with his own two daughters.
+Prasutagus, king of the Iceni, after a life of long and renownded prosperity, had made the emperor co-heir with his own two daughters.
 Prasutagus hoped by this submissiveness to preserve his kingdom and household from attack.
 But it turned out otherwise.
 [After his death] kingdom and household alike were plundered like prizes of war, the one by Roman officers, the other by Roman slaves.
 As a beginning, his widow Boudicca was flogged and their daughters raped.
 The Icenian chiefs were deprived of their hereditary estates as if the Romans had been given the whole country.
 The king's own relatives were treated like slaves.
 And the humiliated Iceni feared still worse, now that they had been reduced to provincial status.
-So they rebelled."
-(Eyewitness to Ancient Rome, 197).
+So they rebelled.
+(Lewis, 197)

 Aldhouse-Green also notes the significance of Prasutagus' will, which divided his estate between his daughters and Rome and omitted Boudicca, as evidence of the queen's hostility toward Rome.
 It is argued that, by leaving her out of the will, Prasutagus hoped his daughters would continue his policy of cooperation.
 After his death, however, all hope of the Iceni existing peacefully with Rome was lost.

 Boudicca first struck the city of Camulodunum (modern Colchester) where she massacred the inhabitants and destroyed the settlement.
-Governor Suetonius was engaged in putting down an uprising on the Island of Mona and so the Roman citizens appealed to imperial agent Catus Decianus.
+Governor Suetonius was engaged in putting down an uprising on the island of Mona and so the Roman citizens appealed to imperial agent Catus Decianus.
 He sent a lightly armed force of 200 men who proved ineffective in defense of the city.
 The Ninth Roman Division, led by Rufus, marched to relieve the settlement but were routed and the infantry decimated by the Briton forces.
 Tacticus cites the greed and rapacity of men like Catus Decianus for the viciousness of the Britons in revolt.